Towards $\mathcal{N}=2$ superconformal higher-spin theory: Discussion

 To conclude, it is instructive to comment on the harmonic-superspace analogue of the projective-superspace construction we have presented, allowing us to directly compare our results with those of \cite{Buchbinder:2024pjm}.
 Our harmonic superspace conventions mostly agree with those of \cite{GIKOS}, with the notable exception that we denote by $\breve{q}^+$ the analyticity-preserving conjugate of $q^+$.

 In a flat background, isotwistor supercurrents \eqref{IsoSC} may be translated to the following multiplets valued on $\mathbb{R}^{4|8} \times S^2$

 Here $q^+$ is an analytic superfield

 describing, along with its conjugate $\breve{q}^+$, the off-shell hypermultiplet.
-On-shell, it obeys $D^{++} q^+ = 0$ and so the supercurrent \eqref{HSSSC} satisfies conservation equation
+On-shell, it obeys $D^{++} q^+ = 0$ and so the supercurrent \eqref{HSSSC} satisfies the conservation equation

 implying that it is $u$-independent.
-Actually, they reduce to the conformal supercurrents \eqref{HMSC}, which first appeared in \cite{KR21} for $s>0$ and \cite{KT} when $s=0$.
-Higher-spin conformal supercurrents were also presented in \cite{Buchbinder:2024pjm}, however they do not coincide with \eqref{HSSSC}.
+Actually, they reduce to the (flat superspace limit of the) conformal supercurrents \eqref{HMSC}, which first appeared in \cite{KR21} for $s>0$ and \cite{KT} when $s=0$.
+Certain higher-spin supercurrents were also presented in \cite{Buchbinder:2024pjm}, however they do not coincide with \eqref{HSSSC}.
 In particular, they are not primary and are characterised by different conservation laws, see \cite{Buchbinder:2024pjm} for more details.

 The higher-spin supercurrents given above are naturally dual to the primary gauge multiplets $\mathfrak{H}_{\a(s) \ad(s)}$, $s\geq0$, via the Noether coupling

 Conservation equation \eqref{HarmonicConservationEq} implies that these superfields are defined modulo